 - Thermo-skin - This material may be used inside of your wetsuit.
 Thermo-skin material has a silver-colored smooth skin type surface.
 This material has beneficial heat reflective properties and also provides a sealing surface similar to standard "skin" materials.
 Some additional care is needed to prevent cutting, or abrasion of this material.
 Sharp fingernails may cut this material if care is not taken.

 - X-Flex or Iso-Flex Neoprene - X-Flex and Iso-Flex neoprene are special materials designed specifically to have a much higher rate of stretch than conventional materials.
 Due primarily to the looser nit needed to achieve this high degree of stretch; these materials may be more prone to snagging.
-Velcro may also cause some light snagging and pilling of the material.
+"Hook-and-loop" fasteners may also cause some light snagging and pilling of the material.
 Some additional care is needed to prevent excessive abrasion or snagging.

 Care before the Dive: